Skip to main content

 Am I guaranteed a job if FWS is part of my financial aid?

-I have an off-campus job from the summer I'd like to continue working at.
+I have an off-campus job I'd like to continue working at.
 Can I earn FWS wages from this employer?

-No. Only on-campus positions and pre-approved off-campus, Evanston-based non-profit organizations are eligible.
-You are, however, permitted to continue working for your employer and also obtain a FWS position simultaneously, if desired.
+Only on-campus positions and pre-approved off-campus, Evanston-based non-profit organizations are eligible.
+You are, however, permitted to continue working for your employer as a direct employee and also obtain a FWS campus or off-campus community service position simultaneously, if desired.

-My job allows me to work remotely.
-Can I continue to be paid with FWS wages if I'm studying abroad or participating in another off-campus program?
+Can I work remotely and be paid FWS wages when studying abroad or participating in an off-campus program?

 Domestic (U.S.-based) Off-Campus Academic Programs: It depends.